MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/healthcare/ehr-admin.md

 # Telehealth and Teams integration with Electronic Healthcare Record admin

-Microsoft Teams Electronic Healthcare Record (EHR) connector makes it easy for clinicians to launch a virtual patient visit or consultation with another provider in Teams electronically.
-The communication and collaboration of Teams makes it easy for clinicians to cut through the clutter of traditionally fragmented systems so they can spend time providing the best possible care.
-Built on the Microsoft 365 cloud, Teams can help provide advanced security and enables healthcare customers to achieve their HIPAA, HITRUST compliance, and related requirements.
+Microsoft Teams Electronic Healthcare Record (EHR) connector makes it easy for clinicians to launch a virtual patient visit or consultation with another provider in Teams.
+The communication and collaboration of Teams make it easy for clinicians to cut through the clutter of traditionally fragmented systems, so they can spend time providing the best possible care.
+Built on the Microsoft 365 cloud, Teams provides advanced security and enables healthcare customers to achieve their HIPAA & HITRUST compliance and related requirements.
 The integration lets users:

 - Launch Microsoft Teams meetings from both provider and patient portals.